Deploy Azure Resources with Terraform – Storage Account Containers

 }

-• This code uses variables instead of hardcoded values to create a blob container in an existing storage account.
+• This code uses variables rather than hard-coded values to create a blob container in an existing storage account.

 • And to continue with this we need to create a variables.tf file indicating which of these fields are the variables